hobyfrezk/optima-react/README.md

 ```

 the app in the development mode.
-Open http://localhost:3000 to view it in the browser.<br />
+Open http://localhost:3000 to view it in the browser.
+Notice that PWA-offline function only available in Prodction enviornment deployment, the reason is that un-build js and css files are not cached.

 ### Deploy in production enviornment